MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-manager.md

 - The title of the Assessment.
 - The dimensions of the Assessment, including certification, environment, and product applied to the Assessment.
 - The date it was created and date when it was last modified.
 - The Assessment Score shown as a percentage.
-This score automatically includes your scores from Microsoft-managed controls and from Secure Score.
+This score automatically includes your scores from Microsoft-managed controls.
 - Progress indicators that show the number of assessed Microsoft-managed and customer-manged controls.

 ### Copying information from existing Assessments